smalott16/flot-testing/README.md

 # flot-testing
 An example for how flot works and how a regression line may be added using jQuery.
+Data are randomly generated and two regression models are provided as options.
+Regression model is estimated using regression-js package using least squares method.
+Other methods could be employed manually.

 This code was developed for demonstration purposes for a colleague.